avirene/CV/README.md

 - Object Oriented Programming, Test Driven Development, Pair Programming
 - Agile, Scrum, XP Values

-#### IT Business Analysis

-I know what a Software Development Project is like in a big company.
-As a Business Analyst I was creating and updating project documentation for examination software (Microsoft Office skills).
-I was also working with the test team to enable them to develop a system test plan.
-I can work with such tools as Microsoft Office, Power Point, Visio, Sparx EnterpriseArchitect, XML, UML, Jira, Confluence, SVN, Paint.NET, Adobe Photoshop, Slack, GitHub.
-The project combined the Waterfall and Agile methodologies.

-#### Strong Analytical Skills and Desire for Innovation
+#### Strong Analytical Skills

+As a Business Analyst I elicited customers' requirements by asking questions, clarifying and paraphrasing.
+I analysed this data and created structured specifications, models and diagrams.
+I worked with the Waterfall and Agile methodologies and I know what a Software Development Project is like in a big company.

 As a linguist and a teacher, I have deep understanding of language structure in terms of morphology, syntax and semantics, as I had to explain it to my IT students who never cross the stream where it's shallowest but take the road less travelled.

-As a teacher I have always been good at writing rules of grammar and collocation in a simple yet structured way using presentations, infographics, charts and memory cards.
+I have always been good at writing rules of grammar and collocation in a simple yet structured way using presentations, infographics, charts and memory cards.

+####  Desire for Innovation

+Throught my whole career I was learning and developing.
+I did several teacher training courses, I designed tailor-made courses for the company.
 I was also the first English teacher in the company to teach English courses as webinars back in 2010.

+I learned Business Analysis and I learned Software Development.

 ## Work Experience